 Baspa valley , Kinnaur : The valley of brimming beauty

 Bordering along western Himalaya with Tibet and Garhwal , Baspa valley of Kinnaur has been open to visitors since early nineties.
+The valley got its name from Baspa river which originates from Chung Sakhago pass and meanders for around 30 kms before meeting Satluj on its left bank near Karcham.
 Unlike Spiti valley and Hangrang region of Kinnaur the Baspa valley is green paradise in largly barren mountains.
 Baspa valley or Sangla valley is known for fruit-laden orchards , cedar covered slopes and flower crusted meadows.
 Bhojpatra tree are abundently found in Chitkul region.
 A land of blue skies, buzzing Baspa river, soaring peaks, deep valleys, apple orchards, and syncretic culture — Baspa valley a place for people who are seeking genuine peace and soul-calming solitude far, far from the madding crowd.Fort of Kamru is another landmark in Baspa valley.
 As Mahatama Gandhi once remarked that ‘the soul of India is in its villages’— some of the villages like Chitkul , Rackcham, Sangla, Kamru and Chansu are the soul of Baspa valley.

 There are many trekking routes that leads to or end up in the Baspa Valley.
 Some of the prominent one are as following.The lush green valley , snow capped mountains of Kinnaur-Garhwal region and melodically flowing baspa river are the hallmark of Baspa valley.